Best Mattresses for Sciatica and Nerve Pain

 Peripheral neuropathy can result from traumatic injuries, infections, metabolic problems, inherited causes and exposure to toxins.
 One of the most common causes is diabetes, and in the last few years, even prolonged sitting can cause permanent damage to peripheral nerve endings by mashing and pinching nerves.

-In any event, the proper mattress can help minimize pressure and allow your body to heal and rest.
+In any event, finding the best mattress for nerve pain can help minimize pressure and allow your body to heal and rest.
 Often, sleep and spending time with your legs raised provides tremendous support.

 The underlying foundation or base layer also provides firm, resilient support to prevent sinking and indentations.
 The company offers an outstanding trial period, a solid warranty, and is highly reviewed with over 6,000 4.8 star ratings out of five, accumulated over the last several years.